upptime/upptime.js.org/docs/notifications.md

 | `NOTIFICATION_SLACK_WEBHOOK`     | Set to `true`     |
 | `NOTIFICATION_SLACK_WEBHOOK_URL` | Slack webhook URL |

-To create a Discord webhook URL, see the article [Incoming webhooks for Slack](https://slack.com/intl/en-in/help/articles/115005265063-Incoming-webhooks-for-Slack) on the Slack website.
+To create a Slack webhook URL, see the article [Incoming webhooks for Slack](https://slack.com/intl/en-in/help/articles/115005265063-Incoming-webhooks-for-Slack) on the Slack website.

 ### Discord